bcgov/design-research-guide/docs/activities/usability-testing.md

 Leading up to your usability test sessions, you will need to consider:

 ### Roles and responsibilities
-Each member participating in user research will have specific roles and responsibilities.
+Each member participating in design research will have specific roles and responsibilities.

 ### User goals and tasks